 Once you have created segments of your email list, you can leverage it to send unique product recommendations to specific customers based on their past purchases and behavior.

-You can send product recommendations in post-purchase follow-up emails to upsell or cross-sell the products they are more likely to buy – the more relevant your product recommendation will be, higher the conversion rate will be.
+You can send product recommendations in post-purchase follow-up emails to upsell or cross-sell the products they are more likely to buy – the more relevant your product recommendation will be, the higher the conversion rate will be.

 You can read our comprehensive Omnisend review to learn everything about it.